2up Offers – Frequently Asked Questions

 What stakes shall I place?

-If you have a new account, I suggest to take it slow and steady, build the stakes and betting patterns slowly.
-Start with low stakes, high profile leagues, and less bets, then extend it slowly.
-You’d stick out like a sore thumb if you start with £10 and then shoot to £200 the next.
+If you have a new account, I suggest taking it slow and steady, building the stakes and betting patterns slowly.
+Start with low stakes, high-profile leagues, and fewer bets, then extend it slowly.
+You’d stick out like a sore thumb if you started with £10 and then shot up to £200 the next time.

 Can I cover the teams on both sides?

-You can, as long as the odds and QLs work and you USE DIFFERENT BOOKIES.
-Never back both sides at the same bookie.
+You can, as long as the odds and QLs work and you use different bookmakers.
+Never bet both sides at the same bookie.

 What are the strategies?